Creative craft in Burgenland

 Where does the blue print come from?

-Blueprinting is a very old craft.
+Blue printing is a very old craft.
 It is already known in ancient China, India and Egypt.
-The first calico printing works were established in Amsterdam.
+The first calico print shop was built in Amsterdam.
 And Jeremias Neuhofer brought the craft with him to Germany.
-Blueprint was particularly popular in the 17th and 18th centuries.
-With increasing industrialization, however, the craft lost its importance.
+Blue printing was particularly popular in the 17th and 18th centuries.
+However, with increasing industrialization, crafts became less important.
 The manufacturing process was too complex.
-Only in the last few years has the demand for handmade sample fabrics increased again.
+Only in recent years has the demand for handmade sample fabrics increased again.

 What color is used for blueprint?

-In blueprinting, indigo is used to dye the fabric.
+In blue printing, indigo is used to dye the fabrics.
 This is initially a light green.
-Only in the dyeing process does it turn to a dark blue.
+Only during the dyeing process does it turn a dark blue.
 Marco Polo brought indigo to Europe in the 13th century.
 However, indigo was too expensive because of the long transport route.
 Instead, woad was used in Europe.
-This has been cultivated on a large scale, especially in Thuringia.
-Only when the Portuguese discovered the sea route to India did cotton and indigo reach Europe in sufficient quantities.
+This was cultivated on a large scale, especially in Thuringia.
+Only when the Portuguese discovered the sea route to India did cotton and indigo arrive in Europe in sufficient quantities.

 How many blue printers are there?